Daihatsu Terios: Indonesia

-Minor updates were introduced in July 2003, featuring a H-shaped grille, updated five-spoke wheel design for the CX/FX and CSX/FGX grades, a rear wheel-only spare tire cover, and a pattern-style interior upholstery.
-This update was launched at the 2003 Gaikindo Auto Expo.
+Minor facelift were introduced in July 2003, featuring a H-shaped grille, updated five-spoke wheel design for the CX/FX and CSX/FGX grades, a rear wheel-only spare tire cover, and a pattern-style interior upholstery.
+This facelift was launched at the 2003 Gaikindo Auto Expo.

 Another update was introduced in March 2004.
 The grille was updated into a vertical design, featuring an enlarged 'D' symbol emblem to match with the one found in the then-new Xenia.
 The dual-side facing third-row seats option was removed from the C-series, resulting short-wheelbase models were only sold as five-seaters.
 The CL/FL grades received multi-reflector halogen headlights as the 2003 upper grade models.

 The Taruna received a facelift in March 2005, featuring a new grille design with a larger and bolder chrome 'D' symbol emblem to match with recent Daihatsu models at the time, as well updated taillights.
 The CX/FX and CSX/FGX grades received new bumper designs, while the CL/FL grades retained the pre-facelift bumpers.
 The CX/FX and CSX/FGX grades also feature new 16-inch five-spoke alloy wheels and side mouldings, while the CSX/FGX gained an updated rear spoiler design.
-The rear spare tire cover was reverted back to a full cover as the earlier 1999–2003 models, with an updated design.
+The rear spare tire cover was reverted to a full cover as the earlier 1999–2003 models, with an updated design.
 Daihatsu marketed the facelifted model as the Taruna Oxxy (stylized as Taruna OXXY).

-Production of the Taruna ended in November 2006, where it was replaced by the F700 series using the global Terios nameplate about a month later.
+Production of the Taruna ended in late 2006, where it was replaced by the F700 series using the global Terios nameplate about a month later.